Table of contents

-Psychosis describes an abnormal illness of the mind that is made up of symptoms, including hallucinations, delusions, loss of contact with reality, or ego disorders.
+Doctors describe psychosis as an abnormal illness of the mind made up of symptoms, including hallucinations, delusions, loss of contact with reality, or ego disorders.
 This condition affects a person in that they almost always have an impaired relationship with reality.
 There may also be incoherent speech, inappropriate behaviors, sleep problems, social withdrawal, lack of motivation, and difficulties carrying out daily activities.
 During a period of psychosis, a person is said to be undergoing a psychotic episode.

 These different symptom types can occur individually or in combination.
 Causes include mental illnesses such as schizophrenia or bipolar disorder, sleep loss, some medical conditions, certain medicines, and drugs such as alcohol or cannabis.
 A temporary agent can cause a one-off experience of psychosis or it can be part of a long-term mental health condition.

 According to the National Institute of Mental Health, the three most common signs of psychosis include hallucinations, delusions, and cognitive experiences or disturbing thoughts.

 Hallucinations are seeing, hearing, or feeling things that aren’t there.
 A person may hear voices, have strange sensations, or see glimpses of objects or people that are not there.

 Delusions are strong false beliefs that are not consistent with the person’s culture, are unlikely to be true, and may seem irrational.
 A person may believe an external force controls them, believe that trivial remarks, events, or objects have personal meaning or significance, or think that they have special powers.
 There are many other examples of delusions.